musaddikchoudhury/ttp-checkpoint-1/README.md

 After forking, you should be on your own copy of the repo.
 The URL and the header will show your username, not the original owner's.

+Here is an example of what a forked repo should look like:

 ![example forked repo](./assets/example-forked-repo.png)

 ### Step 3 — Clone your fork